YannKamche/Gaming-Website/README.md

 # Gaming-Website
-This is a responsive Gaming Website I built using html, css &amp; JavaScript
+This is a replica of a responsive Gaming Website built using html, css &amp; JavaScript